NIA announces the release of the 2016 GEMSSTAR competition: RFA-AG-16-015.

 The 2008 Institute of Medicine report “Retooling for an Aging America: Building the Health Care Workforce” emphasized the emergent need for additional health care personnel to address the medical needs of a growing population of older Americans with complex medical problems.
 Effective approaches to this impending health care crisis involve not only increasing the number of practicing physicians trained in geriatrics and in specialty fields related to the health problems of elders, but also fostering the development of the next generation of physician-scientists whose clinical research will lead to improved care and more effective treatment options for older patients with complex medical conditions.

 The specific time commitment and components of the applicant’s PDP will be dictated by the specialists’ background, research goals and career goals.
+The GEMSSTAR RFA-AG-16-015 describes the importance of conveying the specific elements of a supportive environment in an applicant’s PDP in Part 2, Section 1: Program Description, and in Section IV.
+2. Content and Form of Application Submission, Facilities & Other Resources.
 The funding secured for the PDP should be commensurate with the activities proposed.
-Possible suggested PDP components include the following:
+Possible suggested PDP components include, but are not limited to, the following:

-Letter of Intent due to NIA (strongly encouraged): September 21, 2013
+Letter of Intent due to NIA (strongly encouraged)

 Any physician who has completed residency and/or fellowship training is considered a specialist.
 Specialties include, but are not limited to, the traditional medical and surgical specialties, anesthesiology, emergency medicine, family medicine, general internal medicine, general surgery, geriatrics, hospital medicine, neurology, obstetrics/gynecology, palliative medicine, physiatry/rehabilitation medicine, and psychiatry.